yvonshong/Waseda/Computational_Intelligence/final_report.md

 ```

 ### Improvement

 - Use greedy algorithm to initialize the ACO of TSP.

   Greedy algorithm is an algorithmic paradigm that follows the problem solving heuristic of making the locally optimal choice at each stage[1] with the hope of finding a global optimum.
 In many problems, a greedy strategy does not in general produce an optimal solution, but nonetheless a greedy heuristic may yield locally optimal solutions that approximate a global optimal solution in a reasonable time.
-- Rotate the matrix of cities to avoid to fail into the local
+- Rotate the matrix of cities to avoid to fail into the local optimization.

-optimization.
-### Analysis
+### Result

 ![aco](TSP/img/aco_result_1000.jpg)

 ## PSO

 A basic variant of the PSO algorithm works by having a population (called a swarm) of candidate solutions (called particles).
 These particles are moved around in the search-space according to a few simple formulae.

 The movements of the particles are guided by their own best known position in the search-space as well as the entire swarm's best known position.
 When improved positions are being discovered these will then come to guide the movements of the swarm.
 The process is repeated and by doing so it is hoped, but not guaranteed, that a satisfactory solution will eventually be discovered.